-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 Day 2

 That Saturday, FAA officials checked the agency’s computerized database and found no flight plan for the missing Bonanza.
-But using the plane’s registration number, logged by the tower at takeoff and landing, they discovered that the aircraft had departed from Pueblo Airport the previous day.
+But using the plane’s registration number, logged by the tower at takeoff and landing, they discovered that the aircraft had departed from Pueblo airport the previous day.
 Radar operators at Albuquerque Center Radar Facility used the Bonanza’s point and time of departure, last known radar pings, weather, and speed projections to isolate the spot where Mink made a strange hook pattern before disappearing just north of 10,922 foot Canjilon Mountain in northern New Mexico.

 At 3 a.m. on Sunday, Christmas morning, New Mexico’s Civil Air Patrol (CAP)—an all-volunteer auxiliary of the U.S. Air Force with units in all 50 states—initiated a search.
-At dawn, two CAP Cessnas took off from Tierra Amarilla airport and a third from Santa Fe Airport.
+At dawn, two CAP Cessnas took off from Tierra Amarilla airport and a third from Santa Fe airport.
 Their objective was to search a square on the map—known as a grid—over Canjilon Mountain.
 The volunteer pilots had checked the weather reports and knew another storm was fast approaching the area.

-Working out of the back of a hand-me-down Air Force trailer at Santa Fe Airport, CAP’s mission coordinator wasn’t getting a signal from an emergency locator transmitter (ELT), a small device that emits a distress signal upon impact.
+Working out of the back of a hand-me-down Air Force trailer at Santa Fe airport, CAP’s mission coordinator wasn’t getting a signal from an emergency locator transmitter (ELT), a small device that emits a distress signal upon impact.
 That meant his pilots would have to eyeball the wreck.
 It was rough, heavily wooded country.
 A plane had crashed in the same spot a year earlier and wasn’t discovered until after the thaw, all four of its passengers dead.

 En route to Canjilon, the CAP pilots lost visibility in the storm and had to turn back.
 With the mountain socked in, CAP grounded its aircraft and suspended the search.